MithrilMan/MithrilShards/docs/shards/web-api/creating-a-controller.md

 - action is the name of the action we can invoke

 ExampleController action GetQuotes URL will then become `api/Example/GetQuotes`.
-This represents the part of the url to append to the WebApiShard configured Endpoint, so if we configured it to `127.0.0.1:45030` the complete url will be `http://127.0.0.1:45020/api/Example/GetQuotes` (or https if we enabled Https).
+This represents the part of the URL to append to the WebApiShard configured Endpoint, so if we configured it to `127.0.0.1:45030` the complete URL will be `http://127.0.0.1:45020/api/Example/GetQuotes` (or https if we enabled Https).